 See the judicious comments of Osborne, 518.

-The most important insights into the big picture of work, however, come in the concluding chapters, where the worldly city Babylon is set against God’s city, the New Jerusalem.
+The Book of Revelation's most important insights about work come in the concluding chapters, where the worldly city Babylon is set against God’s city, the New Jerusalem.
 The introductions of the cities in 17:1 and 21:9 are set in clear parallel:

 “Come, I will show you the judgment of the great whore who is seated on many waters.”